 This DIY 6-ingredient Healthy Instant Oatmeal Recipe is made with rolled oats, chia seeds, toasted flax seeds, brown sugar, freeze-dried berries, and dried blueberries.
-Inspired by my favorite flax and chia instant oatmeal at Trader Joe’s, this delicious Instant Oatmeal Recipe takes just minutes to prepare in bulk and requires only hot water and two minutes before breakfast is ready (scroll down to see video).
+Inspired by my favorite flax and chia instant oatmeal, this delicious Instant Oatmeal Recipe takes just minutes to prepare (in bulk!) and needs only hot water and two minutes to mix together.

-Anyway, sometime between high school and college, I discovered the wondrous world of oatmeal.
+Sometime between high school and college, I discovered oatmeal.
 Still sticking to my sugary roots, I loved to eat oatmeal burning hot with ice cold milk, sprinkled with scoops (yes scoops) of sugar, and raisins.
 It was, and still is the best thing ever.
 Unfortunately, the scoops had to go.

 Fortunately, my husband discovered the Berry Chia Instant Oatmeal from Trader Joe’s.
 Still, more sugar than he wanted, but a vast improvement when compared to my scooping habit.
 And, the best part?
 My child actually loved the stuff.
 Unfortunately, in true Trader Joe’s fashion, it gets discontinued.